 Grooming your dog is very important to your dog’s overall health and can help prevent serious health problems as a result of poor hygiene.
 Basic grooming consists of coat brushing, nail trimming, teeth brushing, checking their ears and bathing.
 But don’t take it from us!
 This month, we consulted our furry friends at The Dog Stop® to see what they have to say about why grooming is so important.

 Brush Our Coats: One of the most basic forms of grooming is giving your dog a good brushing.
 Brushing their coat not only gives them a kept appearance, but it’s also a way to keep an eye on any skin conditions like dry skin or pests such as fleas and ticks.
 Dogs with longer hair should be brushed at least once a day with a slicker brush, while dogs with shorter hair need only a once-a-week brushing with a rubber brush.

 Brush My Chompers!
 Good dental hygiene is just as important for your dog as it is for you.
 Over time dogs can suffer from plaque and tartar buildup, gingivitis, gum disease and even fractured teeth causing more than just bad breath.
 Keep your dog out of the doggy dentist chair by brushing his teeth at least twice a week.

-And while it seems natural for dogs to dive right in to a river or lake, it’s a good idea to bathe him after a dip.
-Natural waterways are not always dangerously dirty, but they may contain some levels of industrial pollutants, sludge and even leeches.
+And while it seems natural for dogs to dive right into a river or lake, it’s a good idea to bathe him after a dip.
+Natural waterways are not always dangerously dirty, but they may contain some levels of industrial pollutants, sludge, and even leeches.
 Not to mention, it’s very common for dogs to pick up ticks when out in the wild.
-Don’t let this sway you from enjoying the great outdoors, just be sure to give your dog a bath afterwards and feel around for any parasites.
+Don’t let this sway you from enjoying the great outdoors, just be sure to give your dog a bath afterward and feel around for any parasites.

 Never let your dog swim in stagnant water and if you’re bathing them regularly buy a shampoo that won’t strip their coats of their natural oils.